MiniFate/MiniFate/chapters/npc.md

 party of PCs.

 Named NPCs should not fight to the death (unless it's narratively appropriate).
-They should concede conflicts when they're losing in order to live on to fight, and contribute to the story, another day.
+They should concede conflicts when they are losing in order to live on to fight, and contribute to the story, another day.
 This foreshadows future conflicts with the NPC and will make it all the more exciting when the PCs finally stop them for good.
 Additionally, if NPCs concede after taking